-Ceconomy, the parent company of MediaMarkt and Saturn, posted strong results in the first quarter of the 2024/2025 financial year.
-Yet ever less revenue stems from in-store sales of electronics products.
+Ceconomy, the parent company of MediaMarkt and Saturn, posted strong results in the first quarter of its 2024/2025 financial year, but ever less revenue actually comes from in-store sales of electronics products.

-Ceconomy’s sales rose 8.4% to 7.57 billion euros, compared to 6.98 billion euros in the same period last year.
-Adjusted gross profit (EBIT) came to 279 million euros, up 12.8% on the previous year.
+Ceconomy’s sales rose 8.4 % from 6.98 to 7.57 billion euros, while adjusted gross profit (EBIT) went up 12.8 % to 279 million euros.
 It has been the eighth consecutive quarter of growth, which the company says is attributable to its conscientious omnichannel approach.

-Indeed, online sales rose 15% to more than 2 billion euros, and the company expects the share of online sales (29%) to grow further in the future.
-In physical shops, growth amounted to 7.2%.
-However, the number of physical shops did increase, especially in Switzerland, where 19 new branches opened.
+Online sales rose 15 % to more than two billion euros, and the company expects the share of online sales (29 %) to grow further in the future.
+In physical shops, growth was 7.2 %.
+However, the number of physical shops did increase, especially in Switzerland, where nineteen new branches opened.
 In addition, five new ‘Smart Stores’ appeared in Germany.

 Services and retail media